ynori7/music/README.md

 Then set up the cronjob:
 ```
-0 14 * * 4 /path/to/goprojects/src/github.com/ynori7/music/newreleasesmailer --config /path/to/goprojects/src/github.com/ynori7/music/config.yaml --output /path/to/goprojects/src/github.com/ynori7/music/out
+0 14 * * 5 /path/to/goprojects/src/github.com/ynori7/music/newreleasesmailer --config /path/to/goprojects/src/github.com/ynori7/music/config.yaml --output /path/to/goprojects/src/github.com/ynori7/music/out
 ```

-Note that the new releases page is available on Allmusic on Thursday afternoons, so that's when we schedule the job to run.
+Note that the new releases page is available on Allmusic on Friday afternoons, so that's when we schedule the job to run.

 ## Project Structure